-On this page you will find lots of information about our Early Years Foundation Stage (EYFS) and what happens in our EYFS class when your child starts at Redland School.
+On this page you will find lots of information about our Early Years Foundation Stage (EYFS) and what happens when your child starts at Redland School.

 Our Reception year has two classes – Wrens and Owls.
-Each class has a full-time teacher and there are three teaching assistants that work across the unit.
+Each class has a full-time teacher and there are three teaching assistants that work across the setting.